Mathias157/balmorel-preprocessing/Raw Data Processing/README.md

 A further description of how each script works is found within each python file

-REQUIREMENTS:
-The python scripts are only tested to work with the environment attached in this upper folder: 'environment.yaml' Please use the scripts within this environment.

-How to install using conda:
-	conda env create --name environment_name -f environment.yml

 Data:
 The data is collected from various sources, with varying degrees of metadata and documentation.
 It can be downloaded in the following link: